Hard congestion limit of the dissipative Aw-Rascle system with a polynomial offset function: Existence of a unique global regular solution for fixed

 \subsubsection{Analysis of the singular diffusion $V_{n}$}

 We first define the function and establish some basic properties in the form of the next two propositions.
 The function $V_{n}$ corresponds to the 'active potential' which was first introduced in \cite{Constantin_2020}.
-Here, the authors used the active potential to prove higher order regularity estimates for strong solutions to their system, which shares similarities with the system we are considering for $n$ fixed.
+The authors of \cite{Constantin_2020} used the active potential to prove higher order regularity estimates for strong solutions to their system, which shares similarities with the system we are considering for $n$ fixed.
 The authors of \cite{HCL} also made use of this function to prove higher-order regularity estimates for strong solutions for the Aw-Rascle system with a singular pressure.
 We follow a similar procedure.
 Firstly, let us find the equation satisfied by $V_{n}$. \begin{proposition}[Equation for the singular diffusion] Let $n \in \mathbb{N}^{+}$.
-Suppose that $(\rho_{n}, u_{n})$ is a strong solution to \eqref{a1}-\eqref{a2} on $\mathbb{T} \times [0,T]$ with initial data $(\rho_{n}^{0}, u_{n}^{0}) \in H^{2}(\mathbb{T}) \times H^{2}(\mathbb{T})$ and $\rho_{n} > 0$ on $[0,T]$.
+Suppose that $(\rho_{n}, u_{n})$ is a regular solution with $k=2$ (in the sense of Definition \eqref{defstrongsoln}) to \eqref{a1}-\eqref{a2} on $\mathbb{T} \times [0,T]$ with initial data $(\rho_{n}^{0}, u_{n}^{0}) \in H^{2}(\mathbb{T}) \times H^{2}(\mathbb{T})$ and $\rho_{n} > 0$ on $[0,T]$.
 Then, $V_{n}:=\lambda_{n}(\rho_{n})\partial_{x}u_{n}$ satisfies the following equation almost everywhere in $\mathbb{T} \times [0,T]$:

-\end{proposition} \begin{proof} For the sake of brevity we refer the reader to Lemma 3.7, \cite{HCL} for a complete proof. \end{proof} We now prove a first regularity estimate for $V_{n}$.
+\end{proposition} \begin{proof} For the sake of brevity we refer the reader to Lemma 3.7 of \cite{HCL} for a complete proof. \end{proof} We now prove a first regularity estimate for $V_{n}$.
 In what follows $\epsilon_{i} > 0$ will be used to denote the constants arising from an application of Young's inequality where the index $i$ is used to distinguish between the different applications of Young's inequality.
 We also recall the Sobolev inequality Under the assumptions of Proposition \ref{eqnV}, we have the following result. \begin{proposition} $V_{n}$ satisfies and where $C_{3}$ is a positive constant depending on $n$ and

-\begin{proof} Multiplying \eqref{Veqn} by $V_{n}$ and integrating by parts leads to Defining $ \displaystyle R := \rho_{n}^{-1}\partial_{x}\lambda_{n}(\rho_{n})$, a direct computation reveals that $ R = \gamma_{n}(\gamma_{n}+1)\partial_{x}p_{n}(\rho_{n}),$ and so by \eqref{ub1} where $E_{n} := E_{0} + E_{1} + E_{2}$.
+\begin{proof} Multiplying \eqref{Veqn} by $V_{n}$ and integrating by parts leads to Defining $ \displaystyle R := \rho_{n}^{-1}\partial_{x}\lambda_{n}(\rho_{n})$, a direct computation reveals that $ R = \gamma_{n}(\gamma_{n}+1)\partial_{x}p_{n}(\rho_{n}),$ and so by \eqref{ub1} where $E_{n} := E_{n}^{0} + E_{n}^{1} + E_{n}^{2}$.
 We now estimate $I_{1} - I_{3}$.
 Using the Holder and Sobolev inequalities,

 Applying Young's inequality twice then gives us Next, Due to the Sobolev inequality \eqref{Sinf}, Therefore,

 Moving onto $I_{3}$, we first remark that Then using the Holder, Sobolev \eqref{Sinf} and Young's inequalities, By two further applications of Young's inequality, where we have used the following observation due to Young's inequality: Assembling our estimates for $I_{1}- I_{3}$, we have